-CDSA offers the safety, convenience, and ease of Tuition Express-a payment processing system that allows secure on-time tuition and fee payments to be made from either your bank account or credit card.
+CDSA offers the safety, convenience, and ease of Tuition Express- a payment processing system that allows secure on-time tuition and fee payments to be made from either your bank account or credit card.

-Tuition payment accounts utilizing a monthly payment plan are automatically drafted on the 20th of each month, as contracted.
+Tuition payment accounts utilizing a monthly payment plan are automatically drafted on the 15th of each month is you are on a monthly plan as contracted.
 All accounts receive a statement from the Business Office, between the 1st and the 10th of the month, for review prior to drafting.

-Any questions concerning billing or statements should be directed to the Business Office or Head of School.
+Any questions concerning billing or statements should be directed to the Business Office or Head of School. businessoffice@cdsa.org